mirafranz/WordPressvsKali/README.md

       ![image](https://user-images.githubusercontent.com/111927957/198873488-db0d3e67-f8bd-49fc-af98-b69be130547a.png)

   4. Make sure to change the IP and Port configuration on the reverse shell php to the correct IP and listening Port so          NetCat can listen to the specified port and access the shell.

+  5. Use the following command to listen on the specified port:
+     - nc -lvp 443

+  6. If successful, the user should be inside the console.
+  7. This can be confirmed by using whoami command in the console.